Secure & Confidential

 Liens can impact your ability to own property or land free and clear.
 It is possible to sell a property that has liens on it.
 However, some liens can diminish a property’s sale price.
 Also, in many cases, liens must be clear before you can secure a mortgage or financing.

-Judgment liens allow you to place a lien on a real property in order to collect from a debtor.
+Judgment liens allow you to place a lien on a real property to collect from a debtor.
 However, the California Courts state that a creditor cannot use illegal means to collect a debt.
 These illegal means include, but are not limited to:

 • Harassment